The Top 10 Hand Gestures You’d Better Get Right

 This is a danger all of us can suffer when travelling abroad, as some hand gestures have very different meanings in some countries from what we as Westerners believe them to stand for.
 Let’s take a look, shall we?

 This one actually has a universal meaning; it was just too good not to include in any compilation of hand gestures.
 There aren’t many places on earth where you could get away with frantically fist-pumping at somebody – I’d imagine because masturbating’s the same wherever you go.
 Even in Japan.

-Interestingly, in Greece and Portugal the gesture is made with the palm facing the ground, implying that the person is rather fonder of wanking other men as opposed to himself.
-Tony Blair, caught in the act.
-Or, thanks to some Photshopping, maybe not.
-And yes, Tony… you are.
+Interestingly, in Greece and Portugal, the gesture is made with the palm facing the ground, implying that the person is rather fonder of wanking other men as opposed to himself.
+Tony Blair was caught doing this gesture during his adolescence, which caused quite a stir when people found out!

 2. The “Thumbs-Up”